sanjiv-65/AD-Lab-assignments/README.md

 Repository has many datasets for classification, regression, and clustering tasks.
 A popular dataset related to housing is the &quot;California Housing Prices&quot; dataset.

+## Week 4: Classification with Logistic Regression
+Objective:Understand binary classification using logistic regression.
+Experiment:
+Build a logistic regression model to classify emails as spam or not spam.
+-Accuracy: A percentage indicating how many emails were correctly classified.
+-Assess model performance using accuracy, confusion matrix, and classification report (Classification Report: Precision, Recall, and F1- score for both spam and non-spam classes)

+Note: We will use a publicly available dataset such as the SpamBase dataset from the UCI Machine Learning Repository or create a simple synthetic dataset for demonstration purposes